 Preheat the oven to 200C/400F/Gas 6/Fan 180C

 Pour most of the milk into a large saucepan and heat.
 Blend the remaining milk with the custard powder and sugar.
 Once the milk has come to the boil pour in the custard mixture, whisking briskly until thick and smooth.
 You are looking for the thickness of custard used for trifle.

-Transfer the custard into a large bowl – it will cool quicker.
-Lay a piece of greaseproof (cake liners work a treat for this – perfect size!) directly onto the custard.
+Transfer the custard into a large bowl.
+It will cool quicker.
+Lay a piece of greaseproof (round cake liners work perfectly) directly onto the custard.

-Leave to cool down before popping in the fridge, chilling then for a further 2 hours until cold (custard can be made the day before you need it and left in the fridge.
+Leave to cool before popping in the fridge, chilling then for a further 2 hours until cold.
+The custard can be made the day before you need it and left in the fridge.

 Whilst the custard is cooling pop together the pastry.
-But just before you get your hands messy, ligtly grease an 8inch flan dish.
+But just before you get your hands messy, lightly grease an 8 inch flan dish.

-Transfer the pastry onto a surface dusted with gf mix and knead for a couple of minutes until the pastry becomes smooth – this process makes the pastry so much easier to handle – gluten free pastry breaks all the tradition rules of making regular pastry, as over-kneading will only make it better to deal with and easier to roll out, and not at all tough when baked!
+Transfer the pastry onto a surface dusted with gf flour/mix and knead for a couple of minutes until the pastry becomes smooth – this process makes the pastry so much easier to handle.
+Gluten free pastry breaks all the tradition rules of making regular pastry, as over kneading will only make it better to deal with and easier to roll out, and not at all tough when baked.

 Pop into preheated oven and bake for approximately 20 minutes until golden brown.
 Remove the pastry base from oven and allow to cool.

-Once the custard is cold remove the paper (this will also peel the skin off the top) and whisk well using an electric hand whisk until nice and smooth – adding an indulgent trickle of cream at this stage if you like.- you are only looking at about 2 desertspoons so not to change the consistency too much.
+Once the custard is cold remove the paper (which will also then peel the skin off the top of the custard) and whisk well using an electric hand whisk until nice and smooth.
+You can add an indulgent trickle of cream at this stage if you like – about 2 dessertspoons would be great.

 Spread the jam over the pastry base and slice the bananas over the top.